vabby-123/SSD_Hack-IT-UP/README.md

 We welcome contributions from the community to make Swayam Sahayata Digital even better.
 If you'd like to contribute, please follow our [contribution guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-If you have any questions or need assistance, feel free to contact us at [your@email.com](mailto:your@email.com).
+If you have any questions or need assistance, feel free to contact us at [vaibhavpratap630@gmail.com](mailto:vaibhavpratap630@gmail.com).

 Thank you for your interest in Swayam Sahayata Digital!